captn3m0/captn3m0.github.com/pages/setup.md

 ![My current work setup](/img/ama_setup.jpg)

-Most of my work is done on my [System 76 Galago UltraPro][galago].
-It has a clear 14" IPS display which runs at full HD powered by the Intel i7-4750HQ processor and Intel HD 5200 Iris Pro graphic card.
-I work on VMs sometimes, so I had its RAM upgraded to 8GB.
-I also shifted to a Samsung EVO SSD (120GB).
+Most of my work is done on my Macbook Air 2015 running Arch Linux.

-My phone these days is a [Moto Z Play][moto] (Rooted, running stock Nougat).
-I backup all of my media to a 3TB WD MyBook.
-Other than this, I own a Kindle Paperwhite and an iPad 2 (which hasn't been used in last 3 months).
+My phone these days is a [Moto Z Play][moto] (running [Lineage OS for MicroG][ug]).
+I backup all of my media to my home server.
+Other than this, I own a Kindle Paperwhite and an iPad 2 (which I exclusively use for reading books and comics).
 For my music, I have a pair of [Sennheiser HD 202][hd-202], an excellent pair of headphones considering the price.

 I am an ocassional gamer and use the [Logitech G300s][g300s] for both gaming and productivity (its heavily customizable).
 Since my laptop speakers aren't exactly top-notch, I rely on my [Logitech X100][x100] bluetooth speakers for listening in closed spaces.

-I own a [Leopold FC660C][fc660c] keyboard (Topre switches).
-My backup keyboard is a [Cooler Master QuickFire Rapid-i][quickfire] mechanical keyboard (Cherry MX brown), which I love.
-It has crazy custom backlight support, and typing on it is a joy.
+I own a [Leopold FC660C][fc660c] keyboard (Topre switches) which I use at work.
+My backup keyboard at home is a [Cooler Master QuickFire Rapid-i][quickfire] mechanical keyboard (Cherry MX brown).

-At home, I have a Raspberry Pi 2 Model B, which runs lots of tiny services, which are proxied over to the internet with a Digital Ocean droplet in the `BLR1` region.
+At home, I have a Raspberry Pi 2 Model B and a PC/HomeServer, which runs lots of tiny services, which are proxied over to the internet with a Digital Ocean droplet in the `BLR1` region.
+I wrote about it in [detail][homeserver].

 I am also a speedcuber; my primary cube is a [QiYi Thunderclap][thunderclap] (stickerless).
 I also own several other twisty puzzles, including a Mirror Cube and a Megaminx.